jonathanstowe/Test-META/README.md

 # Test::META
-Test that a Perl 6 preject has a good and proper META file
+Test that a Perl 6 project has a good and proper META file